 Looking for more help with your social media?
 Book a discovery call to learn how Perfect Patients makes posting to social media so much easier.

-People enjoy talking about themselves, particularly on social media.
-Pose a question to your Facebook followers about their daily habits.
+People enjoy talking about themselves and engaging in conversations on social media.
+Pose a question to your Facebook followers along with an eye-catching graphic.
 Then ask them to “like,” comment, or share your post.

-Posts like the example below encourage people to contribute to the conversation on a personal level.
-By ending the following post with a question like, “What’s your favorite exercise?” you’re encouraging visitors to engage with you and others on your Facebook page:
+Posts like the examples below encourage people to contribute to the conversation on a personal level.
+By ending the post with a question, you’re encouraging visitors to engage with you and others on your Facebook page:

-After finding an interesting story, fact, or video you believe the average patient might find surprising, share it on your Facebook page.
+After uncovering a story, fact, or video you believe your patients and community might find interesting, share it on your Facebook page.
 Be sure that the information does not contain too much jargon.
 Instead, make sure it focuses on the typical person who is, or may be, interested in chiropractic care.